Item by item, toward

 • responses[] Response(s) to the item (see the next tab).

-• response_id Unique identifier for the response.
+• response_id Unique identifier for the response, prefixed with the associated item_id.

 • model Respondent model (see the next tab).